 Clinical treatment outside hospital

-A GP Surgery in the area of Betsi Cadwaladr University Health Board
+A GP Practice in the area of Betsi Cadwaladr University Health Board

 Mr A complained about a suggestion of a Surgery in the area of Betsi Cadwaladr University Health Board (“the Surgery”) that he should leave, when the doctor concerned, in her complaints responses, had admitted to breaches of confidentiality; had not explained the medicine to him in full; that she had not present herself during a telephone consultation and had admitted to having an inappropriate discussion with his wife over the telephone.